-While not a new concept, working from home is being embraced by millions of people either by necessity or due to a desire to strike more of a balance between their personal and professional lives.
-But if searching for a job wasn't stressful enough before a global pandemic, finding a job in the midst of COVID-19 can feel like an insurmountable hurdle.
-Fortunately many companies are hiring remote workers which means that you now have the opportunity to broaden the scope of your job search and maybe score the international job of your dreams...without ever having to leave the comfort of your own home.
+The idea of finding a remote job that lets you work from home is being embraced by more and more people every day.
+Some come to the decision by necessity, while others simply desire to strike more of a balance between their personal and professional lives.
+But if searching for a job wasn’t stressful enough before a global pandemic, finding a job in the midst of COVID-19 can feel like an insurmountable hurdle.
+Fortunately many companies are hiring remote workers which means that you now have the opportunity to broaden the scope of your job search and maybe score the international job of your dreams…without ever having to leave the comfort of your own home.

 To be clear, working from home is not easy, it requires a lot of discipline and organization.
 But with a few tweaks to your resume and a few suggestions on where to look, you can make the remote work trend work in your favor.
 Below we’ve compiled a list of the 10 best sites for finding freelance and remote work; all you have to do is click on the links we’ve provided and start your search!

 Just keep an eye on the fine print and location of the hiring company; while some companies are open to hiring candidates globally, others still require that candidates hold the appropriate visa or work permit, even if the position is remote.
 When in doubt, always apply anyway and ask questions about eligibility in a follow up or at the start of the interview process.

 AngelList is the leading hiring platform for the global tech and startup industry.
 If you can dream up your dream role with a hot new startup, this is the place to look.
 And the best part is that most of the companies list their job openings as being remote – so you can be innovative from anywhere in the world.